Find a Researcher

 - Noguchi Medical Research Institute Scholarship for U.S.A.
 Short Visiting Program, 1993

-Authors: Jeffrey Kingsley, Keiichi Torimoto, Tomoki Hashimoto, Satoru Eguchi
+Authors: Keiichi Torimoto, Hymavathi Reddy Vari, Yuki Nakayama, Hirotoshi Utsunomiya, Masatoshi Takeda, Tomoki Hashimoto, Victor Rizzo, Satoru Eguchi

 Tomoki Hashimoto, MD

-Tomoki Hashimoto, MD, is a professor of neuro-anesthesiology and neurobiology and the director of translational neurovascular research in the Barrow Aneurysm and AVM Research Center.
+Tomoki Hashimoto, MD, is Co-Director of the Barrow Aneurysm & AVM Research Center, and is a professor in the Department of Translational Neuroscience at Barrow Neurological Institute.
 He is board certified in anesthesiology by the American Board of Anesthesiology.

 Dr. Hashimoto’s expertise includes clinical anesthesiology and vascular biology.
 He earned his medical degree from Gifu University School of Medicine in Japan.
 He received his residency training in anesthesia at Gifu University Hospital, Thomas Jefferson University Hospital in Philadelphia, and NewYork-Presbyterian/Columbia University Medical Center.
 He completed a clinical fellowship at NewYork-Presbyterian/Columbia Medical Center and a research fellowship at the University of California-San Francisco, both in neuro-anesthesia.